 2.1 Metrology and the current undergraduate curriculum

 Metrology, the science of measurement, is an underemphasized topic in most statistics courses (Vardeman et al., 2010).
 It is fair to say that the majority of students are unfamiliar with the idea of measurement error.
 As an example, suppose that we randomly select ten one-pound pre-packaged tubes of ground beef from our local grocery store.
 We weigh each tube.
 Depending on the precision of our scale, it is likely that we will obtain ten slightly different measurements, many of which differ from the one-pound nominal weight.
-If we pick one particular tube and weigh it again, perhaps on a different scale we may observe another new value.
+If we pick one particular tube and weigh it again, perhaps on a different scale, we will almost always observe another new value.
 The variability in the measurements can have different sources.
 For example, the scale used during the filling process of the tubes is different from the one we used.
 Our scale is likely to have a different calibration, and it may be less precise than the one used by the manufacturer.
 Many students would likely measure the weight of a tube only once and take that weight to be exact.
-If students took repeated measurements of the same tube and ended up with multiple non-agreeing measurements, they assume one of the measurements is incorrect.
-One of the most common misconceptions (Allie et al., 1998; Deardorff, 2001) is the correct weight of an item is the measurement that was obtained repeatedly through multiple measurements.
-Data analysis techniques, of course, are only as accurate and precise as the data we use to perform the analysis.
+If students take repeated measurements of the same tube and end up with multiple different measured values, they assume one or more of the measurements is incorrect.
+One of the most common misconceptions (Allie et al., 1998; Deardorff, 2001) is that the correct weight of an item is the measurement that was obtained repeatedly through multiple measurements.
+Measurement results, of course, are only as accurate as the data we use to perform the analysis.
 Because data analysis is at the center of most introductory level statistics courses, it seems natural to address the existence of measurement error and how it plays into data analysis.

 Garfield and Gal (1999) assert that the notion of measurement error is one of the “big ideas” for understanding statistical investigation, which they list as a widely accepted learning goal for statistics students.
-Nevertheless, the topic has not received much attention, which might simply be a result of an already dense curriculum in the statistical training at both the K-12 and college level.
-Other disciplines, such as physics and chemistry have already recognized the importance of this topic.
-In these sciences, published introductory-level learning materials are available to assist students in learning about experimental error, see for example Deardorff (2001), Pillay et al. (2008), Buffler et al. (2009) in introductory physics or Zipp (1992), Kimbrough and Meglen (1994), Prilliman (2012) in chemistry.
+Nevertheless, the topic has not received much attention, which might simply be a result of an already dense curriculum in statistical training at both the K-12 and college levels.
+Other disciplines, such as physics and chemistry, have already recognized the importance of this topic.
+In these sciences, published introductory-level learning materials are available to assist students in learning about experimental error( see for example Deardorff (2001), Pillay et al. (2008), Buffler et al. (2009) in introductory physics or Zipp (1992), Kimbrough and Meglen (1994), Prilliman (2012) in chemistry).